-The conferees goal in providing this statutory provision is to address the requirement for the LPD-17 to defend against sea-skimming cruise missiles in the final phases of flight, not to address the need for area defenses against theater ballistic missiles and other air threats.
+The conferees' goal in providing this statutory provision is to address the requirement for the LPD-17 to defend against sea-skimming cruise missiles in the final phases of flight, not to address the need for area defenses against theater ballistic missiles and other air threats.

-The conferees direct the Navy to report to the Committees on Appropriations no later than May 5, 1995, on its plans and activities related to developing infrared search and track systems for ship self-defense.
+The conferees direct the Navy to report to the Committee on Appropriations no later than May 5, 1995, on its plans and activities related to developing Infrared Search & Track systems for ship self defense.